A search for near-infrared counterparts of two faint neutron star X-ray transients : XMMU J174716.1-281048 and SAX J1806.5-2215: Introduction

 \subsection{SAX J1806.5--2215}

 SAX J1806.5--2215 (hereafter SAX1806) was discovered using the {\it BeppoSAX}/Wide Field Cameras (WFC) through the detection of two type-I X-ray bursts observed between August 1996 to October 1997 (\citealt{In'tzand1999}, \citealt{Cornelisse2002}).
-At the time when these X-ray bursts occured, no persistent X-ray emission was detected from the source.
-However, it was later found using the {\it RXTE}/All Sky Monitor data of the source that it was faintly active for nearly two years at this time (from early 1996 till late 1997) with the peak persistent flux of $\simeq$ 2 $\times$ 10$^{-10}$ erg cm$^{-2}$ s$^{-1}$ (2-10 keV; \citealt{Cornelisse2002}).
+At the time when these X-ray bursts occurred, no persistent X-ray emission was detected from the source.
+However, it was later found using the {\it RXTE}/All Sky Monitor data of the source that it was faintly active for at least nearly two years at this time (from early 1996 till late 1997) with a peak persistent flux of 2 $\times$ 10$^{-10}$ erg cm$^{-2}$ s$^{-1}$ (2-10 keV; \citealt{Cornelisse2002}).
 Using the unabsorbed bolometric peak flux of the brightest burst, an upper limit of 8 kpc on source distance was obtained \citep{Cornelisse2002}.
-Using this distance, outburst accretion X-ray luminosity of the source was $\simeq$ 2 $\times$ 10$^{36}$ erg s$^{-1}$.
+Using this distance, the outburst accretion X-ray luminosity of the source was 2 $\times$ 10$^{36}$ erg s$^{-1}$. {\it Chandra} and {\it Swift} observations of the source obtained between 2000-2009 did not detect the source with an upper limit on the X-ray luminosity of (0.5 - 2) $\times$ 10$^{33}$ erg s$^{-1}$ (\citealt{Chakrabarty2011ATel3218}, \citealt{Degenaar2011ATel3202}, \citealt{Campana2009}).